ferdinand-koenig/resmetric/review/README.md

 ### Step-by-Step Installation and Setup
 Go to a folder where you want to place the installation and download the wheel (`.whl` file)

+> **Note for Reviewers**: The wheel file is located in the `/review` folder or within the `review.zip` bundle archive.
+> In the future, the artifact will be made available via PyPI (eliminating the need for manual download of the wheel)
+> and through the release section of our GitHub repository.

 0. **Get Python** (Only if you do not have Python `>= 3.8`)

    You should download and install Python from [download](https://www.python.org/downloads/).
 Go for the latest version, but everything `>= 3.8` will be fine.